-A personal licence is granted to an individual and authorises the supply of alcohol in accordance with a premises licence.

-The Authority must grant an application for a personal licence if the criteria set down by the Act are satisfied.

-If the Applicant has relevant previous convictions, and the Police are satisfied that granting the licence would undermine the crime prevention objective, the Police may make representations to the Authority.

-The Authority will consider the seriousness and relevance of the conviction(s), the period that has elapsed since the offence(s) were committed and any mitigating circumstances.
+- 7.8 A Personal Licence is granted to an individual and authorises the supply of alcohol in accordance with a Premises Licence. - 7.9 The Authority must grant an application for a Personal Licence if the criteria set down by the Act are satisfied. - 7.10 If the Applicant has relevant previous convictions, and the Police are satisfied that granting the licence would undermine the crime prevention objective, the Police may make representations to the Authority. - 7.11 The Authority will consider the seriousness and relevance of the conviction(s), the period that has elapsed since the offence(s) were committed and any mitigating circumstances. - 7.12 The Authority may suspend a Personal Licence for a period not exceeding six months or revoke the licence if the licence holder has been convicted of any relevant offence or foreign offence, or required to pay an immigration penalty.